Tarekkk1/in-service/lms_app/ENROLLMENT_DIALOG_FEATURE.md

 # Enrollment Dialog Feature

 ## Overview
 This feature implements a premium course enrollment dialog that appears when users try to access paid courses they are not enrolled in.
-The dialog encourages users to contact customer support via WhatsApp for enrollment assistance.
+The dialog encourages users to contact customer support via WhatsApp for enrollment assistance. **Note: All in-app purchase functionality has been removed - course enrollment is handled through the admin dashboard.**

 ## Implementation Details

 ### Files Modified/Created:
 1. **`lib/utils/enrollment_dialog.dart`** - New dialog component
-2. **`lib/mixins/user_mixin.dart`** - Updated to use enrollment dialog
+2. **`lib/mixins/user_mixin.dart`** - Updated to use enrollment dialog, removed IAP imports
 3. **`lib/services/app_service.dart`** - Added WhatsApp support functionality
-4. **Translation files** - Added new translation keys
+4. **Translation files** - Added new translation keys, removed IAP translations
+5. **Removed entire `lib/iAP/` directory** - All in-app purchase code removed

 ### How It Works:
 1. When a user clicks on a paid course they're not enrolled in, the `handleEnrollment` method in `UserMixin` is called